Lumberjack for Reality or Documentary

 That simple insight, along with the lessons learned from Final Cut Pro X, grew into today’s Lumberjack System.
-In addition to that basic Keywording mode, Lumberjack now has Story mode, for building story string-outs from logged Events, and Transcript mode, which is used to align time-stamped transcripts with media files.
+In addition to that basic Keywording mode, Lumberjack now has Story mode for building story string-outs from logged Events.
+Lumberjack Builder is designed for documentary workflows using transcripts.

 Simply click a few checkboxes during the shoot, and you'll

 Before you shoot an interview, set up the keywords for the people, places and topics you plan on covering during the interview while your at a full size keyboard.

 During the shoot you can easily add and log additional keywords as they come up.

 Similarly you can add a b-roll activity keyword and content keywords for the shots as they're taken.